 In Belgium, mobile payments by the app Bancontact have proven to be popular.
 Bancontact is a domestic payment scheme designed to increase the ease of retail payments.
-In the first quarter of 2017, 47 percent of respondents indicated it was their preferred payment method for online shopping.
+In the fourth quarter of 2017, 49 percent of respondents indicated it was their preferred payment method for online shopping.
 Big retail companies such as Colruyt and Delhaize already announced their support of the Bancontact-app, although smaller retail companies were not yet convinced by it.
 In addition to the app, Bancontact has also been integrated in the mobile banking apps of several large banks, such as Belfius and BNP Paribas.
-The total number of mobile banking subscriptions in Belgium reached 4.5 million users in 2016.
+The total number of mobile banking subscriptions in Belgium reached 5.9 million users in 2017.
 Other mobile payment services in the country include Android Pay, which was launched in March 2017, and Payconiq, an app which uses QR codes and can be connected to retailer bank accounts.
 Apple Pay was due to arrive in Belgium in November 2018, first as an exclusive for customers of BNP Paribas Fortis.

 Luxembourg, like Belgium, also has a popular domestic payment scheme.
 Digicash is a payment system from Luxembourg finance start-up Digicash Payments, a company which originated from a government-sponsored program in the Grand Duchy, and was indicated to be the third-most preferred method of payment.
 It is estimated that 25 percent of the Luxembourg population uses its mobile app for payments with banks, shops and energy providers.
 Another recent service which entered the Luxembourg market is Swedish mobile payment platform Seqr, which was introduced in July 2016.